Pasadena Protected Leave of Absence Attorney

 Contact Us for Help!

 If you need a protected leave of absence attorney in Pasadena to represent you in a lawsuit, get in touch with Mark Charles Law, APC today.
-We have more than 20 years of experience when it comes to providing high-quality legal advice and services to employees and employers who needed our assistance.
+We have more than 20 years of experience when it comes to providing high-quality legal advice and services to employees and employers who need our assistance.

 Learn more about what we can do for you by scheduling a consultation with Mark Charles Law, APC today.
 Contact us online to arrange your first meeting with our lawyer today.